vidbina/vidbina.github.io/_posts/2017-12-02-breaking-down-the-nixos-gui-setup.markdown

 title: Breaking down the NixOS GUI setup
 description: |
-  In an attemp to get the ibus-daemon to play ball I needed to understand how NixOS handles the entire GUI dance so here goes a brief commentary on the NixOS xsession setup.
+  In an attemp to get the ibus-daemon to play ball I needed to understand how NixOS :snowflake: handles the entire GUI :eyes: dance so here goes a brief commentary on the NixOS :snowflake: xsession setup.
 date:  2017-12-02 05:05:20 +0000
 type: tools
 category: